igordev-afk/links-shortener-api/README.md

 # Links Shortener API

 Welcome to the Links Shortener API documentation!
 This API service provides the functionality to shorten URLs and retrieve the original URL from the shortened one.
-To test the API, you can send HTTP requests using the domain `lnklm.ru`.
+To test the API, you can send HTTP requests using `http://lnklm.ru`.

 ## Overview